Trustworthy. Reliable. Efficient.

 Senior executives deal with a lot of sensitive, confidential information daily.
 These can be news about acquisitions, finance reports, or even Human Resource matters.

-Naturally, this means that their executive assistants are also aware of this information.
+Naturally, this means their executive assistants are also aware of this information.

-However, for any executive to be fully transparent with their executive assistants, they need to trust them and know that this information is safe.
+However, for any executive to be fully transparent with their executive assistants, they must trust them and know this information is safe.
 Trust is the foundation of the relationship between an EA and their boss.

-While this goes for any profession, it's imperative that executive assistants do not reveal company secrets and stay out of corporate gossip and rumors.
+This goes for any profession.
+It's imperative that executive assistants do not reveal company secrets and stay out of corporate gossip and rumors.

-There is no time for anyone to spoon-feed an executive assistant when working for a high-level executive.
-Instead, they need to be proactive and show initiative to stand out at the job.
+When working for a high-level executive, there is no time for anyone to spoon-feed an executive assistant.
+Instead, they need to be proactive and show initiative to stand out on the job.

-A good EA should learn about the industry they are in and educate themselves on the ins and outs of the company to provide their boss with strategic advice.
+A good EA should learn about their industry and educate themselves on the ins and outs of the company to provide their boss with strategic advice.

 As we said before, a good assistant is more than just a yes-person.
 They should provide their employer with helpful opinions and a fresh perspective.